Congratulations on your engagement!

 1) Enjoying your engagement and the planning process.

 This means trusting your gut instincts.

-Asking yourself: "Am I enjoying talking with and feel comfortable around this photographer/makeup artist/venue manager/celebrant/florist?"
+Asking yourself: "Am I enjoying chatting with and feel comfortable around this photographer/makeup artist/venue manager/celebrant/florist?"

 If the answer is 'no', then get the hell out of there.

 Is wedding planning taking up every single conversation that you and your fiancé have?

 Yes?
 Then back off, or hire a planner, push the date back, delegate some tasks or simplify; MAKE IT FEEL GOOD.
 (It’s what Unbridely TV is ALL ABOUT!)

 Protect your engagement experience and your relationship, by prioritising how you tick things off your 'to do' list.